Ciaanh/XPChronicle/docs/V2_COMMON_WORKFLOW_COMPLETE.md

 1. **XP Gain Animation:**
    - ✅ Should animate smoothly for CircularBar
    - ✅ Should animate smoothly for FlatBar
-   - ✅ Should animate smoothly for LegacyBar
+   - ✅ Should animate smoothly for ClassicBar
    - ✅ Should animate smoothly for VerticalBar

 2. **BROADCAST_UPDATE (xpGained:0):**